Mbarara Airport

-Mbarara Airport (IATA: MBQ, ICAO: HUMA) is a civilian airport that serves the town of Mbarara in Ankole sub-region, Uganda.
+Mbarara Airport (IATA: MBQ, ICAO: HUMA) is a civilian airport that serves the city of Mbarara in the Ankole sub-region, Uganda.
 It is one of 12 upcountry airports administered by the Civil Aviation Authority of Uganda.
 The airport was originally named Nyakisharara Airport.

 The airport is approximately 9 km north-west of Mbarara, on the road to Bwizibwera and Ibanda.

 The runway length includes gravelled overruns of 190 and 85 m on the east and west ends respectively.